-What nefarious individuals see is “There’s a house/condo/apartment that won’t have anyone home for two weeks!”
+The nefarious individuals see, “There’s a house/condo/apartment that won’t have anyone home for two weeks!”

 Think about it… Social sites are, for the most part, accessible by anyone.
-Your goal is to let everyone who knows you or is a “friend” know what you are up to.
+So it is natural to want to let everyone who knows you or is a “friend” see what you are up to.

 This is a good time of the year to check your social account privacy settings.
-Make sure you are locked down to show detailed personal updates only to those whose friend requests you’ve accepted.
+Ensure you are locked down to show detailed personal updates only to those whose friend requests you’ve accepted.